marjoleinF/Speech-prosody-workshop-trees/README.md

 There were three topics covered in the workshop:

-Part I: Trees and mixed-effects model trees.
+  * Part I: Trees and mixed-effects model trees.

-Part II: Subgroup detection in longitudinal data: Partitioning linear and parametric spline models.
+  * Part II: Subgroup detection in longitudinal data: Partitioning linear and parametric spline models.

-Part III: Subgroup detection in smoothing splines: Partitioning semi-parametric spline models.
+  * Part III: Subgroup detection in smoothing splines: Partitioning semi-parametric spline models.

-There are two folder on this repository, with self-explanatory names:
+There are two folders on this repository, containing all necessary files, with self-explanatory names:

-Presentation slides
+  * Presentation slides

-Code, instructions and data
+  * Code, instructions and data

 Before running the R analyses, make sure to update to or install the latest versions of R from https://cran.r-project.org/.